Alderney Attractions

 Les Mouriaux

-See the potters at work and then browse through the shop where you will find
+See the potters at work and then browse through the shop where you will find a wide

-a wide range of hand made pottery plus various other souvenirs and toys.
-One is
+range of hand made pottery plus various other souvenirs and toys.
+One is You are quite welcome to browse.

 Open weekdays 9.00am to 5.00pm and 9.00am to 1.00pm on Saturday.